wenyuan0806/8051_ECDSA/README.md

 nano-ecc
 ========

-A very small ECDH and ECDSA implementation for 8-bit microcontrollers.
+A very small ECDH and ECDSA implementation for 8-bit microcontrollers (8051).

 Based on kmackay's micro-ecc, a small ECDH and ECDSA implementation for 32-bit microcontrollers.
 For more information see https://github.com/kmackay/micro-ecc